What OSINT can and cannot tell you about geopolitical risk

 In a world of constant information, what speaks loudest is silence.
 When the volume of activity around a specific location drops sharply, that absence is itself an intelligence signal.
 Osprey monitors for when things go dark.

-What is the probability and timeframe?
+What is the event probability and timeframe?

 Every Osprey forecast includes a probability assessment and an analyst-reviewed timeframe, not a binary safe or unsafe judgement.
 In the first half of 2025, 43 percent of Osprey notifications were proactive, with a 98 percent accuracy rating.